ajdavis/list-of-tlaplus-operators/README.md

 Work in progress.

 You can't create columns in TLA+ itself, so I've copied the TLA+ TeX style from Lamport and handwritten a 3-column TeX file instead.

-Use pdflatex or similar to regenerate the PDF after editing the TeX.
+Requires pdflatex.
 I've had success with pdflatex from [TeX Live](http://www.tug.org/texlive/) on Mac.

+Run `all-operators.py` to generate a PDF table and also a CSV file.
+The latter is suitable for importing into Anki as flashcards.